NVIDIA/NeMo/README.md

 **40B configuration:**

-The 40B model uses 80 nodes with 8 GPUs per node by default, and bf16 data type for training, and can be trained in about 12 days.
+The 40B model uses the bf16 data type.
+It can be trained in about 12 days using 80 nodes with 8 GPUs per node.
 The model includes 48 transformer layers, a hidden size of 8192, and 64 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model uses tensor parallelism of 8 and pipeline parallelism of 4.